Central Bank of the Congo: History

 From its early years, the Banque du Congo Belge negotiated with the Colonial Department to secure the privilege of issuing currency.
 Pursuant to a convention of 7 July 1911, approved by decree on 18 July, the bank was granted a 25-year authorization to issue banknotes under specific conditions: capital was increased from 3 to 5 million Congolese francs, with at least 20% paid up; two new branches were to be opened, one in Boma and another in Stanleyville (Kisangani); the bank's corporate purpose was revised to limit its activities strictly to those permitted by the convention; profits were to be shared with the colony, with half allocated to the government after reserving 5% and deducting an amount equal to 6% of the paid-up capital; operations were to be supervised by a Government Commissioner; and the bank agreed to manage the colony's cash and treasury services in its branches and agencies under a special agreement also dated 7 July 1911.
 Banknotes could be issued in Matadi, Léopoldville, Elisabethville, or in any other "branches or agencies designated with the agreement of the Minister of Colonies, provided that the number of issuing centers did not exceed six".
 The decree of 27 July 1935 reaffirmed the bank's exclusive privilege to issue both banknotes and metallic currency, previously reserved for the colonial government, and coins issued by the Congo Free State were gradually replaced by the Congolese franc.
 The issuance privilege was extended until 30 June 1952.
 According to these agreements, the Banque du Congo Belge could propose to the Government, within the prescribed deadlines, a review of the "issuance charter".
 However, as the expiration date of this convention approached, the question arose whether the issuance privilege should continue to be granted to a private bank.

 The Central Bank of the Congo was formally established on 30 July 1951 as the Central Bank of the Belgian Congo and Rwanda-Urundi (Banque Centrale du Congo Belge et du Ruanda-Urundi; BCCBRU).
 This institution served as the issuing authority for Belgian Congo and Rwanda-Urundi, which were then Belgian colonies.
-Following the independence of the Republic of the Congo in 1960, an agreement reached in Geneva later that year laid the groundwork for the dissolution of the BCCBRU and the creation of two separate central banks—one for the newly independent Congo and the other for Rwanda-Urundi.
+Following the independence of the First Congolese Republic in 1960, an agreement reached in Geneva later that year laid the groundwork for the dissolution of the BCCBRU and the creation of two separate central banks—one for the newly independent Congo and the other for Rwanda-Urundi.
 On 3 October 1960, a law decree established the Monetary Council of the Republic of Congo (Conseil Monétaire de la République du Congo), tasked with drafting proposals for a new central bank and financial system suited to the country's post-independence needs.